LSHTMPathogenSeqLab/malaria-hub/ibd/README.md

 * metadata - tab-separated file with description of every sample.
 Requires field with Fws scores, country, region or site category.
 Column names describing sample id (`--label-id`), country and region `--label_category`, fws score (`--label_fws`) can be defined on arguments level.

-* annotation - tab-separated file with description of every snp.
-Required columns __Chr, Pos, Ref, Alt_1, Gene_name_1__.
-Gene naming need to be in accordance.
-Can be prepared with SnpEff/CSQ.

 * gene/product file - tab-separated file with information about gene/product.
 Required columns __chr, pos_start, pos_end, gene_id, product, gene_name__ Used to annotate candidate regions.
 Can be extracted per species from PlasmoDB.
 Go to _Genes_ > _Annotation,curation and identifiers_ > _Updated annotation at GeneDB_ > _Species filter_ >  _Apply_ > _Download table_.

 # Arguments